Can Japan Be Great Again?

 For Shinzo Abe to go down in history books as a great leader, he will need to focus on two major challenges: Defining a new relationship with China and dealing with the country’s rapidly aging society.

 Granted, prospects for confrontation with Kim Jong-un’s regime remain uncomfortably within the realm of reality.

 Nevertheless, with the international community by and large in agreement that North Korea is the single biggest immediate threat to regional stability, Japan can expect cooperation from the United States and the broader international community for support.

 Managing China’s rise

 There is, however, no international consensus on how to manage China’s rise and increased aggressions on the part of Beijing.
-At the latest Party Congress, Xi Jinping made clear that China would not be content with simply being an economic power, but it must be a great power both economically and militarily.
+Xi Jinping has made clear that China will not be content with simply being an economic power, but it must be a great power both economically and militarily.

 China is already clearly the former.
 In the region, China is the single biggest trading partner of almost all Asian nations, including Japan.